sts10/lemire_nearly_divisionless_random/readme.markdown

 And finally here's my "fast" Lemire, where I decided to end my journey for now.

-Here is the first time I replaced the apparently slow `let l = m % 256;` with `let l: u8 = m as u8;`, which is apparently another one of those math/comp sci shortcut tricks.
-[MacCárthaigh explains it pretty well in the comment](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L336-L358).

-Helpfully for my Rust implementation, this same trick is explained in a comment in [the Rust by Example page on casting](https://doc.rust-lang.org/rust-by-example/types/cast.html).

 ```rust
 fn roll_using_lemire_fast(s: u8) -> u16 {